Reading: Applied Part 1. Recovering Specifications from Legacy

 • 8 previously closed incidents.

-After normalization it is visible that a sharp NodeNotReady growth coincided with deployment, some events went into the canary segment with different auto-escalation logic, and two behavior branches appear: standard P1 and canary path with relaxed thresholds.
+After normalization, it is clear that the sharp increase in NodeNotReady coincided with a deployment, some events went into the canary segment with a different auto-escalation logic, and two branches of behavior appear: the standard P1 and the canary path with relaxed thresholds.

 > [conceptual interface] — normalizer pseudocode.
-Runnable examples in the second volume remain on Python stdlib and live in book2/examples/.
+The runnable examples of the second volume remain on the Python stdlib and live in book2/examples/.

 read evidence/normalized_node_logs